Sunday 6 August 2023, 2pm

 Toshiaki Sudoh

-TOSHIAKI SUDOH is a Japanese musician, bassist, drummer and engineer.
-He began his career in the 90's as the original member of MELT-BANANA, and later became the drummer of MACHINE AND THE SYNERGETIC NUTS.
-He has also played bass in the works of Jim O'Rourke, Eiko Ishibashi, and others.
-He played at cafe OTO as a member of Eiko Ishibashi Band in 2016.
-He performs regulalry with Yumi Hara when she visits Japan, and he played bass and drums for CD 'Groove Study'.
+Toshiaki Sudoh is a Japanese musician, bassist, drummer, engineer.
+He began his career in the 90's as the original drummer of MELT-BANANA, and later became the drummer of MACHINE AND THE SYNERGETIC NUTS, while also working as a bassist in several bands and sessions.
+He has also played bass in the works of Jim O'Rourke, Eiko Ishibashi (also her soundtrack for Drive My Car), and others. https://pseudodimension.com/profile/

 PIERRE CHEVALIER